Emmerdale cast: who is leaving, returning to and joining the cast? - TheNewsTrace

 Paul (Reece Dinsdale)

 Dinsdale will play Paul, a person from Mandy Dingle’s previous who will shake up her future when he arrives this spring.
-From 2008 and 2010 the actor performed Joe McIntyre, certainly one of Gail’s doomed husbands in Corrie, who memorably tried to pretend his demise in an insurance coverage rip-off that went flawed and he ended up dying for actual.
+From 2008 and 2010 the actor performed Joe McIntyre, one in all Gail’s doomed husbands in Corrie, who memorably tried to faux his dying in an insurance coverage rip-off that went flawed and he ended up dying for actual.
 Joe was additionally the father of Michelle Keegan’s character, Tina.
-Multi-tasker Dinsdale has additionally been behind the digicam at Emmerdale lately, and has directed some episodes.
+Multi-tasker Dinsdale has additionally been behind the digital camera at Emmerdale not too long ago, and has directed some episodes.

 DI Malone (Mark Womack)

-Joining the ranks of dodgy Emmerdale coppers this spring is dangerous boy Detective Inspector Malone (see additionally rapist Mark Bails), who brings a shady previous when he rocks up in the village.
-Malone shall be performed by Mark Womack, who additionally starred in in BBC1 cop drama Liverpool 1 and is the real-life husband of Samantha Womack, previously EastEnders’ Ronnie Mitchell.
+Joining the ranks of dodgy Emmerdale coppers this spring is unhealthy boy Detective Inspector Malone (see additionally rapist Mark Bails), who brings a shady previous when he rocks up in the village.
+Malone will probably be performed by Mark Womack, who additionally starred in in BBC1 cop drama Liverpool 1 and is the real-life husband of Samantha Womack, previously EastEnders’ Ronnie Mitchell.

 Go to our devoted Emmerdale web page for all the newest information, interviews and spoilers.